 More adventurous kids can also try the virtual reality “Altitude” experience or even have a go at abseiling down the side.

-Mid-Hants Railway "Watercress Line"
+Mid-Hants Railway (Watercress Line)

 Another fun day out for toddlers in Hampshire is a ride on a steam train at the Mid-Hants railway.
 It’s even better if you can go on one of their event days, so that the kids can meet with Thomas the Tank Engine or even Santa.

-Pinterest: 30 things to do in Hampshire
+Pin for later: 30 things to do in Hampshire with kids